Outward compactness: -characterizations

 As noted after Definition \ref{definition:outward compactnessSimple} above, if $\vartheta$ is a limit ordinal, $G$ is $\Coll(\omega,\vartheta)$-generic over $V$ and $N$ is an outer $\ZFC^*$-model of $V_\vartheta^V$ in $V[G]$, then both $N$ and $V_\vartheta^V$ are countable in $V[G]$.
-Moreover, it is easy to see that, given an $\LL^2$-theory $T$ and an infinite cardinal $\kappa$, the theory $T$ is ${<}\kappa$-outward consistent (as defined in Definition \ref{definition:outward compactnessSimple}) if and only if it is $\Psi_{ms}$-outward consistent at $\kappa$.
+Moreover, it is easy to see that, given an $\LL^2$-theory $T$ and an infinite cardinal $\kappa$, the theory $T$ is ${<}\kappa$-outward satisfiable (as defined in Definition \ref{definition:outward compactnessSimple}) if and only if it is $\Psi_{ms}$-outward satisfiable at $\kappa$.
 In the following, we make a further basic observation about the above notions that relate them to strong compactness cardinals for $\LL^2$.

 \begin{proposition} Let $\Psi(v_0,\ldots,v_4)$ be a $\Delta_1^{\ZFC}$-formula that is a measure of closeness.
-If $\kappa$ is a limit cardinal, then every $\LL^2$-theory that is $\Psi$-outward consistent at $\kappa$ is ${<}\kappa$-consistent.
+If $\kappa$ is a limit cardinal, then every $\LL^2$-theory that is $\Psi$-outward satisfiable at $\kappa$ is ${<}\kappa$-satisfiable.
 In particular, every cardinal greater than or equal to an extendible cardinal is a $\Psi$-outward compactness cardinal for $\LL^2$. \end{proposition}